chefZau/chefZau/README.md

 (he/him)

 Welcome to my little corner of the internet!
 I'm a passionate software developer interested in machine learning, algorithmic trading, and full-stack web development &mdash; anything that can make tech work better for everyone.
-Currently, I'm based in London, ON, and studying Computer Science [@uwo](https://www.uwo.ca/).
+Currently, I'm based in London, ON, and have already completed my honours degree in Computer Science [@uwo](https://www.uwo.ca/).

 ```json